dangowrt/owrt-ubi-installer/README.md

 2. Set the IP address of your computer as `192.168.1.254` with netmask `255.255.255.0`, no gateway, no DNS.
 3. Power on the device, wait about a minute for it to be ready.
 4. Open a web browser, navigate to http://192.168.1.1 and wait for the wizard to come up.
 5. Click *exactly* inside the radio button to confirm the terms and conditions, then abort the wizard.
+(Complete the wizard if you are running stock firmware version 1.2.x)
 6. You should then be greeted by the login screen, the stock password is "admin".
 7. Navigate to __Administration__ -> __Firmware Upgrade__.
 8. Upload `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery-installer.itb`.
 Use `_signed.itb` instead when running stock firmware >= 1.1.